TheCanMoun10/StyleTransfer/README.md

 Due to low available memory on the GPU in use the model was trained on the UCF101-24 dataset using a batch size of 4 for 5 epochs.
 Installation instructions on YOWO is provided in their [README.md](./ActionLocalisation/README.md).

 ## Datasets and trained models
 We have made the trained style transfer and action localisation models a available to download as a zip file on a google drive [Trained Models](https://drive.google.com/drive/folders/1xBLLkEIWq7PSnG2qWfhP_9U_faygUok5?usp=sharing).

-The datasets used for testing and training CycleGAN and Pix2Pix can be found in a folder on the same google drive [datasets](https://drive.google.com/drive/folders/1xBLLkEIWq7PSnG2qWfhP_9U_faygUok5?usp=sharing).
+The datasets used for testing and training CycleGAN and Pix2Pix can be found in a folder on the same google drive [datasets](https://drive.google.com/drive/folders/1xBLLkEIWq7PSnG2qWfhP_9U_faygUok5?usp=sharing). <br/> The datasets used for the style transfer models were created following the guide from the original implementation of Pix2Pix [here](./StyleTransfer/docs/tips.md)

-The datasets contain the following number of images:
+The created datasets contain the following number of images:
 |                       	| num of images 	| From datasets                             	| Paired/Unpaired 	|
 |-----------------------	|---------------	|-------------------------------------------	|-----------------	|
 | kaist-test-set-v2     	| 1617          	| RGB: [KAIST](https://github.com/SoonminHwang/rgbt-ped-detection) <br>Thermal: [KAIST](https://github.com/SoonminHwang/rgbt-ped-detection)             	| Paired          	|